 As the 5th Street Public Market expands, we envision people coming together to live, eat, shop, and connect to Eugene’s culture and spirit.
 The Market expansion project is a mixed-use development that builds on the success of the 5th Street Public Market, adding to the vitality and vibrancy of downtown Eugene.
 Here are the three main project components:

 For current leasing information and opportunities, CLICK HERE

-A seven-story 82-room boutique hotel sits on the corner of 6th Avenue and Oak Street, kitty corner from Hotel Eugene and Conference Center.
+A seven-story 82-room boutique hotel sits on the corner of 6th Avenue and Oak Street, kitty corner from the Eugene Conference Center.
 The Gordon Hotel is named in honor of Gordon Obie, Brian Obie’s late father.
 Gordon Obie (1917-2013) was a successful businessman who got his start in sign painting and was interested in the arts throughout his life.
 Some of Gordon’s paintings depicting Eugene’s history will be on display throughout the buildings, along with the work of other local artists.